Disadvantages of Breastfeeding: Why Breast Isn't Always Best

 So can we challenge the stigma and end the shame and guilt that countless of mothers experience who choose NOT to breastfeed?

 Yes - there are numerous benefits for breastfeeding your baby; I am not here to argue that.
+But on the same note, it’s important to take an honest look at some of the potential disadvantages of breastfeeding.

-However, there is so much more involved in a mother’s decision to breastfeed her baby, aside from doing it based on the idea that this is what women are supposed to do.
+There is so much more involved in a mother’s decision to breastfeed her baby, aside from doing it based on the idea that this is what women are supposed to do.
 There is a wrong assumption that women are obligated to breastfeed no matter what because this is the only best way to care for babies.

 The problem with this belief is that it creates an enormous sense of guilt and shame for mothers who either can’t or decide not to breastfeed their babies.
 The truth is that breastfeeding is not what makes you a good mother, and choosing not to breastfeed doesn’t make you a bad mother.